Yandex Cloud

 +----------------------+-------------------+---------------------+----------------+------------+-------------+

-2. Update the security profile by applying the YAML configuration with both current and new security rules required for the profile:
+2. Update the security profile by applying the YAML configuration with both the current and new security rules required for the profile:

-1. To get the YAML configuration for the current security rules in the profile, run this command, specifying the security profile name or ID:
+1. To get the YAML configuration for the current security rules in the profile, run this command specifying the security profile name or ID:

 yc smartwebsecurity security-profile get <security_profile_name_or_ID>